tash-g/WAAL_climate/README.md

 # Plastic behaviour buffers climate variability in the wandering albatross _Diomedea exulans_
-Natasha Gillies, Jack Thorley, Henri Weimerskirch, Stéphanie Jenouvrier, Samantha C. Patrick
+Natasha Gillies, Jack Thorley, Henri Weimerskirch, Stéphanie Jenouvrier, Christoph Barbraud, Karine Delord, Samantha C. Patrick

 ## Overview
 This repository contains scripts and data to recreate the main results and figures of this paper (currently in submission).